Rhubarb muffins

 French Onion Soup (soupe à l’oignon)

 There is a little more to the soup than just throwing all the ingredients together … follow this recipe and you can make a perfect onion soup.
 Oh and when you serve it, play some nice French music.
-Last time I ate French onion soup, we were at the restaurant called Naniboujou by Grand Marais, Minnesota after canoeing at the Boundary Waters and they happened to play the Cd from the movie Amelia… ah total bliss…
+Last time I ate French onion soup, we were at the restaurant called Naniboujou by Grand Marais, Minnesota.
+We stopped there after canoeing at the Boundary Waters and they happened to play the Cd from the movie Amelia… ah total bliss…

 I love French onion soup.